 Making plans: A guide to parenting arrangements after separation or divorce

-Section 5: Options for developping a parenting arrangement
+Section 5: Options for developing a parenting arrangement

-Section 4: What is the Best Parenting Arrangement for my Child gave you some information about different parenting arrangements.
-This section talks about the different ways that you and the other parent can use to come to a parenting arrangement.
+The previous section (Section 4: What is the best parenting arrangement for my child?) gave you some information about different types of parenting arrangements.
+This section tells you about the different ways that you and the other parent can come to a parenting arrangement.

-You and the other parent can develop a parenting plan to put your parenting arrangement in writing.
-A parenting plan is a written document that outlines how parents will raise their children after separation or divorce.
+You and the other parent can develop a parenting plan that will put your parenting arrangements in writing.

 Options for coming up with a parenting arrangement

-When you're deciding which parenting arrangement is best for your children, and other issues like child support, there are many ways to come to a decision.
+When you're deciding which parenting arrangement is best for your children, and deciding on other issues like child support, there are many ways to come to an agreement without going to court.

 The approach that works best for you will depend on your situation.
-To help you decide which option is best for you, think about:
+To help you decide which option is best, think about:

 - the amount of conflict between you and the other parent